ciriuspet_logo Cirius Petpedia

 Cats use scent-marking and spatial familiarity to feel secure.
 A house move strips all of this away at once.
 Even partial changes—new furniture, a redecorated room, a change in cleaning products—can disrupt a cat’s olfactory map of their territory.

 Moving households is one of the highest-stress events a cat can experience.
 Cornell’s Feline Health Center recommends a “base camp” approach: confining the cat to one room initially, allowing gradual exploration over days to weeks rather than immediate full-home access.
+For a structured D-21 to D+30 timeline covering everything from carrier training to territory expansion, see our guide on cat moving stress.

 Territory Threats and Multi-Cat Conflict